best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 We used a single test function above, but could have created separate tests for each scenario and included tests for more than two input columns, for example.

 ## Structure test files to match code structure
+*Add more information on how to structure tests.
+For example:*

+*when should use you test classes (what are the benefits) - This is covered for Python in [section] test file per module or function - Should mimic the structure of your main file / module best way to write tests where should your tests file be the importance of importing your package** etc...*

 In [](modular_code) we describe how complexity can be managed by separating code into related groups.
 Modular, well-structured code is easier to write tests for.